Eufranio/MagiBridge/README.md

 * Sends death messages to Discord
 * Supports getting the player's prefix in messages
 * Supports Webhooks: if enabled, instead a bot sending the messages, webhooks will.
 They will have the player's skin and name.
 Try it out!
+* AFK messages: send messages on AFK events to Discord!

 **Note**: almost all messages and/or commands are completely translatable/modifiables.
 You can change them by modifying the message string of the message in the config!

+### Permissions
+* `magibridge.silentjoin` - doesn't trigger a join message when the player joins the server
+* `magibridge.silentquit` - doesn't trigger a quit message when the player leaves the server
+* `magibridge.everyone` - allow the player to use @everyone on messages sent to Discord
+* `magibridge.admin.broadcast` - allows the use of the `/mb <channel> <message>` command to send messages to Discord

 ### Supported plugins:
 [UltimateChat, from FabioZumbi12](https://forums.spongepowered.org/t/thought-balloon-ultimatechat-v-1-7-0-api-5-6), [Nucleus, from dualspiral](https://ore.spongepowered.org/Nucleus/Nucleus)